lamh85/Challenge-Exercises/Readme.markdown

 http://www.codewars.com/kata/53138a5dbb244a40680000a3

-# Formatting a number as a price (under construction)
+# Formatting a number as a price

 Your objective is to add formatting to a plain number to display it as price.